 James Maness is a native Tennessean, born and raised in the Volunteer State.
 As a child, he grew up on a family farm and learned the value of hard work at a young age.
 Working all those early mornings and long hours with his father instilled in him a strong work ethic that still drives him today.
 James is no stranger to working hard and doing whatever it takes to get the job done.

 James holds an associate’s degree in information technology and a bachelor’s degree in business administration.
-He currently works as an Information Technology Infrastructure Architect for an international company headquartered here in Nashville.
-Tracy is a 6th-grade teacher in Wilson County.
+He currently works as an Information Technology Manager for an international company headquartered here in the Nashville area.
+Tracy is a 5th-grade teacher.
 They are active in their local church, where James serves on the board of trustees and as an elder.
 They enjoy spending time with their girls, riding bicycles, and traveling to the Smoky Mountains.

 While in office, James has sponsored legislation to remove the city’s red-light cameras, establish the Fire Department of Mt.
 Juliet, and lead the fight for the recall provision.
 James champions customer service, public safety, planning, and government transparency.